-9 Where words or terms used in this chapter are defined in § 45-22.2-4 or § 45-23-32, they meanings.
-Additional words and phrases may be used in developing local ordinances under this chapter; however, the words and phrases defined in this section are controlling in all local ordinances created under this chapter:
+9 Where words or terms used in this chapter are defined in § 45-22.2-4 or § 45-23-32, they 10 have the meanings stated in that section.
+In addition, the following words have the following 11 meanings.
+Additional words and phrases may be used in developing local ordinances under this 12 chapter; however, the words and phrases defined in this section are controlling in all local 13 ordinances created under this chapter: